Spindel/caramel-client-rs/README.md

 in this mode of operation.

-And to further grant identification, if the client deems that it has a useable certificate, it defaults to passing a client certificate to the server.
+And to further grant identification, if the client deems that it has a useable CA certificate, it defaults to passing a client certificate to the server.

 This client also compares the time-stamp of the server-side and our local certificate, and doesn't fetch the file new in case it hasn't been updated, in